anamoyee/RoboBottom/README.md

 python src/robobottom.py
 ```

+!!! warning
+    You may use Python 3.12 if it works for you however i cannot guarantee it.
+Please use Python 3.11 if possible.

 ## Contact
 If you have any questions contact me on discord `@thecreatorrrr`\
 If i change my username for some reason (or discord again fucks the username system up) here's my id `<@507642999992352779>`